AntonScheitler/Notes/TUM/5. Semester/ML/Optimization.md

 	1. It can be shown that the definition of convex functions holds
 	2. A fact about convex functions, such as first order convexity, can be exploited
 	3. It can be shown that a given function can be obtained by combining simple convex functions with operations that preserve convexity
+	4. If the second derivative of the function is positive, it is convex, if it is negative, it is concave
 ###### Convexity Preserving Operations
 - If $f_1$ and $f_2$ are convex functions and $g$ is a concave function, then a convex function $h$ can be created like this:
 $$h(x) = f_1(x) + f_2(x)$$